CESARDELATORRE/cqrs-journey-doc/Journey_02_BoundedContexts.markdown

 into more manageable pieces: a large system is composed of multiple bounded contexts.
 Each bounded context is the context for its own self-contained domain model, and has its own **Ubiquitous Language**.

+A given Bounded Context could be divided into Business Components.
+A Business Component can exist in only one Bounded Context.

-You can also view a bounded context as autonomous business component defining clear consistency boundaries: one bounded context typically communicates with another bounded context by raising events.
+One bounded context typically communicates with another bounded context by raising events.

 > **BharathPersona:** When you use the CQRS pattern, you often use
 > events to communicate between bounded contexts.
 There are alternative